 When travellers talk about the coolest cities, what first comes to mind?
 Berlin?
 Austin?
 Melbourne or maybe Bologna?
 When Lonely Planet dubs you the ‘coolest little capital in the world’ it’s a lot to live up to.
-Wellington NZ is an energetic city (not yet a metropolis) and as I soon discover really does punch way above its weight in the cultural and culinary stakes.
+Wellington is an energetic city (not yet a metropolis) and as I soon discover really does punch way above its weight in the cultural and culinary stakes.

 Size does matter and getting around this compact city on foot is easy.
 Wedged between a splendid harbour and steep forested hills, eye-catching Victorian timber homes are a bonus for walkers.
 You can climb Mt Victoria or catch the Wellington Cable Car for some magnificent views.

 The Museum of New Zealand Te Papa Tongarewa is a great starting point for first-time visitors to NZ to get a handle on the country before the full Aotearoa experience.
 Immersive galleries tell the Maori story and some of the short-term exhibitions feature dazzling collaborations with Weta Studios.

 Opened in 2014 to commemorate the WW1 centenary the extremely moving Gallipoli: The scale of our war immerses you in eight stories of the ANZAC Gallipoli Campaign with models 2.4 human size.
 Weta Workshop took 24,000 hours to create the models alone.

 Bug Lab is a hands-on exhibition for the whole family.
 Billed as ‘designed by bugs for humans’ you can help defeat the giant hornet to save the beehive.
 Or watch as a giant iridescent jewel wasp skilfully prepares dinner for the kids by slowly turning a cockroach into a zombie.
 Again thanks to Weta Workshop the marvellous detail of the giant bugs is spellbinding.